Kitchenaid Refrigerator Display Not Working: Ultimate Guide

 • Power surge or outage

 Sometimes, the power is fine but the display’s wiring is loose inside the fridge.
+For general electronics advice on troubleshooting power systems, consult Electronics Notes.

 2. Control Lock Or Display Lock